Heracles inexpectatus

 The species was likely flightless, and its robust beak could crack open more than the conventional parrot foods of fruit, nuts, and berries.
-Like the kakapo, Heracles may have used its strong beak to climb trees.
+Like the kākāpō, Heracles may have used its strong beak to climb trees.
 It shared its environment with five other species of parrot in the genus Nelepsittacus, as well as dozens of other bird species in the St Bathans Fauna.
 Heracles inexpectatus is the largest parrot known to have existed.
 Media releases described the new species as the "Hercules parrot" and reported the nickname given by the palaeontologist Mike Archer of "Squawkzilla".

 Taxonomy

 The description of a new species and genus was published in 2019, emerging from research undertaken by Trevor Worthy, Suzanne Hand, Mike Archer, R. Paul Scofield and Vanesa L. De Pietri.
 Alan Tennyson's and Te Papa's key role in this discovery was later acknowledged in a correction published in 2021.

-Heracles inexpectatus was described from two incomplete tibiotarsi (leg bones), a left one and a right one, probably from the same individual, that where discovered in 2008.
+Heracles inexpectatus was described from two incomplete tibiotarsi (leg bones), a left one and a right one, probably from the same individual, that were discovered in 2008.
 The left bone was nominated as the holotype.
 The fossils were originally presumed to be from an eagle, but were re-inspected after a PhD student at Flinders University noted that the bone morphology was significantly different from typical eagles.

-The etymology of the generic epithet Heracles alludes to the earlier naming of a genus, Nelepsittacus, also describing St Bathan Fauna, which referred to a mythic king Neleus who was slain by the Greek hero Herakles, who also slew all of his sons, save for Nestor.
+The etymology of the generic epithet Heracles alludes to the earlier naming of a genus, Nelepsittacus, also found in the St Bathan Fauna, which referred to a mythical king Neleus who was slain by the Greek hero Herakles, who also slew all of his sons, save for Nestor.
 The authors distinguished the new species with the epithet inexpectatus to describe their astonishment at the unexpected discovery of an enormous parrot-like bird from the Miocene epoch.

+The etymology of the nickname "Squawkzilla" is a portmanteau of the words "squawk", an onomatopoeic word for the sound of a parrot, and "-zilla", a suffix denoting large size, derived from the fictional giant creature Godzilla.